BorelEnzo/FuckFastcgi/README.md

 ## Changes

-Compared to th original exploit, it requires only one PHP to work, based on [this exploit](https://balsn.tw/ctf_writeup/20190323-0ctf_tctf2019quals/#wallbreaker-easy).
+Compared to the original exploit, it requires only one PHP to work, based on [this exploit](https://balsn.tw/ctf_writeup/20190323-0ctf_tctf2019quals/#wallbreaker-easy).

+### Make it work with an external library

 Also, if it runs < PHP8, the file `hello.c` must be slighty modified, line 28: the value `TSRMLS_CC` should be uncommented.
 Otherise compilation will fail ([https://stackoverflow.com/questions/66194531/how-to-compile-php-module-in-php8-0-that-used-to-use-tsrmls-cc-in-php7-but-is-d](https://stackoverflow.com/questions/66194531/how-to-compile-php-module-in-php8-0-that-used-to-use-tsrmls-cc-in-php7-but-is-d))

 I put a Docker config to test it.

-## Docker

 First the evil *.so should be built:
 * run `docker-compose up --build`